RushikeshNaidu/WokThisWay/README.md

 * Manasee Godsay

 ### Who do I talk to?
-For any questions send an email at mssumaria@wpi.edu
+For any questions send an email at ranaidu@wpi.edu